Skip to Content

 2. Check the website for your destination hotel to see if they run a shuttle service to your hotel.
 This might solve your problem immediately.

 3. If you can, it’s best to book a taxi ahead for when you land and request a car seat when you make a reservation.
-KiwiTaxi specializes in airport-hotel transfers and has drives in 102 countries around the world.
-You can request a car seat on its reservation form.
+Welcome Pick-ups offers airport-hotel transfers and sightseeing drivers in 329 destinations around the world.
+Request a car seat on your reservation form.

 4. Call the hotel where you’re staying and ask the concierge for a recommendation for a local taxi service.